MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="azure-devops"

-- **Stakeholder**: Provides partial access, can be assigned to unlimited users for free.
+- **Stakeholder**: Can be assigned to unlimited users for free.
+Provides partial access to private projects and mostly full access to public projects.
 Assign to users with no license or subscriptions who need access to a limited set of features.
+For feature access details, see [Stakeholder access quick reference](stakeholder-access.md).
 - **Basic**: Provides access to most features.
 Assign to users with a Visual Studio Professional subscription, an Azure DevOps Server CAL, and to users for whom you're paying for Basic access in an organization.
 - **Basic + Test Plans**: Provides access to all features included in Basic, as well as Azure Test Plans.
 Assign to users with a Visual Studio Test Professional or MSDN Platforms subscription, and to users for whom you're paying for Basic + Test Plans access in an organization.
 - **Visual Studio subscription**: Assign to users who already have a Visual Studio subscription.
 The system automatically recognizes the user's subscription&mdash;Visual Studio Enterprise, Visual Studio Professional, Visual Studio Test Professional, or MSDN Platform&mdash;and enables any other features that are included in their subscription level.
 If you assign Basic or Stakeholder, they also receive their Visual Studio subscription benefits upon sign-in.